Better access to

 To access the Medicare Scheme, you need to visit your general practitioner (GP), psychiatrist or pediatrician and ask for a Mental Health Care Plan (MHCP).
 If you qualify, now you are entitled to a maximum of 20 sessions per calendar year.

 Fees & Rebate

-Bulk billing is available for some patients who are experiencing financial difficulties.
+Bulk billing is available for a limit number of patients who are experiencing financial difficulties.

 Private Health Insurance: